kat-djc/aphis-inspection-citations-flags/README.md

 ## Licensing
 The original APHIS reports are public domain.
 The Data Liberation Project–generated CSV files are available under Creative Commons’ CC BY-SA 4.0 license terms.
 This repository’s code is available under the MIT License terms.

+## Questions?
+File an issue in this repository or email Jeremy Singer-Vine at jsvine@gmail.com.

-Code contributed by Data Liberation Project volunteer Kat de Jesus Chua.
+Code contributed by Data Liberation Project volunteer Kat de Jesus Chua, reachable at kathdjc@gmail.com.